LabeliaLabs/distributed-learning-contributivity/CONTRIBUTING.md

 Notebooks now have really efficient ways to share your code and display your outputs, among them, you will find:

 - [Binder](https://mybinder.org/) that lets you turn a Git repository into a collection of interactive notebooks!
-- [Voila](https://github.com/voila-dashboards/voila) is a newcomer that will allow to build dashboards for your presentations!
+- [Voila](https://github.com/voila-dashboards/voila) allows to build dashboards for your presentations!
 - [Colab](https://colab.research.google.com/) offers online, cloud-hosted notebooks and its free plan enables usage of GPUs

 ### 2.vi.
 Run the tests